growgraph/GraFlo/docs/index.md

 - **Properties**: Both vertices and edges may have properties

 ### Schema
-The Schema defines how your data should be transformed into a graph:
+The Schema defines how your data should be transformed into a graph and contains:

 - **Vertex Definitions**: Specify vertex types, their properties, and unique identifiers
 - **Edge Definitions**: Define relationships between vertices and their properties
-- **Resource Mapping**: Link data sources to vertex and edge definitions
+- **Resource Mapping**: describe how data sources map to vertices and edges
-- **Filters**: Apply conditions to data during transformation
 - **Transforms**: Modify data during the casting process

 ### Resources